 Unique Shapes For a Dark Label

 As seen in the El Pial tequila label above, and the Bissell R&D label below, unique shapes create interest.
-The El Pial label is an excellent example because the label leads the customer into picking up the bottle and twisting it for more information.
+The El Pial label is an excellent example because the label leads the customer to pick up the bottle.
+Once they do, they ultimately twist it for more information.
 The eye-lines draw the viewer in and around the bottle.

 Pair With Innovative Labeling Techniques